88-degrees/Book-of-Changes/appendix03s1.md

 Chapter <a name="fr_259"></a>[VI](#fn_259).

-33. Yes, wide is the Yî and great!
+33. Yes, wide is the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) and great!
 If we speak of it in its farthest reaching, no limit can be set to it; if we speak of it with reference to what is near at hand, (its lessons are) still and correct; if we speak of it in connexion with all between heaven and earth, it embraces all.

-34. There is [Qián(䷀)](e4b9beqian.md).
+34. There is **Qián ☰**.
 In its (individual) stillness it is self-absorbed; when exerting its motive power it goes straight forward; and thus it is that its productive action is on a grand scale.
-There is [Kūn(䷁)](e59da4kun.md).
+There is **Kūn ☷**.
 In its (individual) stillness, it is self-collected and capacious; when exerting its motive power, it developes its resources, and thus its productive action is on a wide scale.

-35. In its breadth and greatness, (the Yî) corresponds
+35. In its breadth and greatness, (the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)) corresponds

 ###### p.
 359